Leeds-ABSL/ABSL_pipeline/README.md

 >Collection, pre-processing, and on-the-fly analysis of data for high-resolution, single-particle cryo-electron microscopy.

 ## ABSL_micrograph_analysis.py
-These program usse the star file output by GCTF for analyzing image statistics.
+These programs use the star file output by gCTF for analyzing image statistics.

 It requires the column \_rlnCtfMaxResolution to be present.
-This is only written if eqiphase analysis is selected when GCTF is run if it is not present the program should produce and error.
+This it is not present the program should produce and error.
 If the column \_rlnPhaseShift is present, the program will also do phase shift analyses.

 To run the script use the command:
 `./ABSL_micrograph_analysis --i <micrographs star file>`